xXBricksquadXx/node-starter/README.md

 # Node Starter

+This is a 'template repository.'
+Just click that big green button to use it.

 ## As always...as always

 ...after `clone` and `cd`, **`npm i`** to get all of the linting goodness, etc.